samuelebompani/yelp-similarity/README.md

 # yelp-similarity
-Finding similar items on a yelp datasets.
-Project for the course Algorithms for Massive Datasets.
+## Project for the course Algorithms for Massive Datasets.
+Finding similar items on a yelp datasets on Kaggle: https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset.